 News, Videos, & Status

-Members can follow along with first impressions and testing here:
+Members have access to in-depth impressions and testing here:

-- In Progress Testing Forum: Parsec Husky 7-in-1 (All in One Antenna)
+- (Completed) Testing Forum: Parsec Husky 7-in-1 (All in One Antenna)

 Members also have further information in the member section below.

 - weBoost and HiBoost Release New OTR Trucker Cellular Antenna Kits Posted on: August 3, 2018